-Like it or not-the census may be expensive but is unquestionably necessary, and the law requires truthful answers to the 2010 census form, as well as the ACS, for consistently upheld the government's right to require answers to those questions-so complete your census.
+Like it or not-the census may be expensive but is unquestionably necessary, and the law requires truthful answers to the 2010 census form, as well as the ACS, for the 3 million households that receive it.
+The courts have consistently upheld the government's right to require answers to those questions-so complete your census.